RedfoxKingsley/Machine-Failure-Prediction/README.md

 **Used dataset**
-The dataset that is used in this paper is AI4I 2020 predictive maintenance dataset which is available online thru ML repository.
+The dataset that is used in this paper is AI4I 2020 predictive maintenance dataset which is available online through ML repository.
 The dataset reflects a real predictive maintenance dataset.
 The dataset has 10,000 cases for machine predictive maintenance.
 Each predictive has seven features, which determine whether the machine fails or not (see dataset attached).